 With sore ribs, bruised shins, and blistered feet, I’m ready for a quick respite.

-I’m considering a short trip back to Manila myself next week for some errands but mostly I want to finish my free trial at B.A.M.F. with some Brazilian jiu-jitsu lessons.
+After that, I’m considering a short trip back to Manila on the bike next week for some errands but mostly I want to finish my free trial at B.A.M.F. with some Brazilian jiu-jitsu lessons.
 I hope to return to the grappling group class the Saturday after next and show those girls that I’ve learned something.

 For the rest of this week, my goal is to finish up my initial ten sessions at Lakay (6 down, 4 to go), which means going twice a day whenever I can.
 With the possibility of a gym back in Manila that might want to sponsor me, there’s more and more of a chance that I might fight after all so I need to start training like it.
 I’ll get right back to it after this little break, and maybe a good massage.